Sunnepah/iupds-appscale/README.md

    git clone https://github.com/GoogleCloudPlatform/appengine-django-skeleton.git
    ```
 1. Install dependencies.
 There are two types of dependencies. requirements-local.txt contains libraries that are already
    expressed in app.yaml, like MySQL.
-Since it's not a pure Python library, the App Engine Sandbox version of the library
-   must be used.

-   Libraries which are pure Python can be installed into the directory and used directly using the `pip -t` flag.
-In order
-   to get a recent version of Django, that is added to requirements-vendor.txt and added to this project.
-In order to make
+They will be installed locally, but not included in the project directory or
+   uploaded to App Engine, where instead the bundled version is used.

+   requirements-vendor.txt includes dependencies that should be 'vendored', which means its completely included in the directory at
+   time of deployment.
+This can only be done for pure Python libraries, not ones that require system libraries.
+These can be added
-   this project deployable directly after clone, the vendored libraries were checked into source, but new ones can be added
+   to the project using the `pip -t` flag, which installs it directly into the folder specified, in this case the `lib` folder.
+In order to make this project deployable directly after clone, the vendored libraries were checked into this repo, but new ones can be added and then installed using the `pip -t flag`.
-   by adding them to requirements-vendor.txt
    ```
-   cd appengine-try-python-django
-   # vendor Django directly into the project
+   # vendor Django directly into the project `lib` folder
    pip install -r requirements-vendor.txt -t lib
    # install globally or within a virtualenv
    pip install -r requirements-local.txt